smallhadroncollider/taskell/docs/html/index.md

 ; the padding of a column
 ; for both sides, so 3 would give a gap of 6 between two columns column_padding = 3

+; the icon to use when a task has a description
+; the default icon may not display on all systems description_indicator = "≡"

 [markdown]
 ; the markdown to start a title line with